jvolker/miq-nz-booking-tools/MIQ-Booking-Assistance/README.md

 2. Log in.
 3. Click on the `View` button of your booking slot.
 4. Click on the `Secure your allocation` button.
-5. Change your preference for room type, month etc. from the settings window that also opens
-6. Wait to hear a beep when dates become available.
-Keep the window at maximum size.
+6. Wait for the beep sound (make sure your speakers are not muted)
-7. Quickly book your spot (select the available date, tick the reCAPTCHA and click ‘Next’ to secure your spot) on the same page.
+7. Quickly book your spot (confirm the selected date is what you want, tick the reCAPTCHA and click ‘Next’ to secure your spot) on the same page.
 Alternatively, refresh the page to turn off the alarm.

 ---